aditecco/ditecco.me/src/content/resume/behance-portfolio-reviews.md

 ---
 order: 9
-title: "03-05/2014 — Behance Portfolio Reviews"
+title: 03-05/2014 — Behance Portfolio Reviews
-subtitle: "Organizer"
+subtitle: Organizer
+language: EN
 ---

 I was the lead organizer of Behance Portfolio Reviews Verona 2014, for the first time ever in the city.